CRT Terminator DV1000 ISA

 Appendix B: VESA Standard VGA Pass-Through Connector

-In August 1989, VESA took IBM's existing Feature Connector functionality and standardized it as VESA Standard VS890803: VESA Standard VGA Pass-Through Connector.
+In August 1989, VESA took IBM's existing Feature Connector functionality and standardized it as VESA Standard VS890803: VESA Standard VGA Pass-Through Connector (VSVPC).

 📁 Lost Documents: Unfortunately this standard may to have lost in time, and not even VESA themselves seem to have this specification.
 If you would happen to have a copy, please please share it with us or scan it to archive.org!